why Weyerhaeuser Company [WY] is a Good Choice for Investors After New Price Target of $40.11

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for WY.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Weyerhaeuser Company go to 5.00%.

-There are presently around $22,316 million, or 84.90% of WY stock, in the hands of institutional investors.
-The top three institutional holders of WY stocks are: VANGUARD GROUP INC with ownership of 116,831,564, which is approximately 1.303% of the company’s market cap and around 0.20% of the total institutional ownership; PRICE T ROWE ASSOCIATES INC /MD/, holding 65,443,284 shares of the stock with an approximate value of $2.29 billion in WY stocks shares; and BLACKROCK INC., currently with $1.95 billion in WY stock with ownership of nearly 6.158% of the company’s market capitalization.
+There are presently around $21,091 million, or 85.90% of WY stock, in the hands of institutional investors.
+The top three institutional holders of WY stocks are: VANGUARD GROUP INC with ownership of 118,328,851, which is approximately 1.282% of the company’s market cap and around 0.20% of the total institutional ownership; BLACKROCK INC., holding 55,782,448 shares of the stock with an approximate value of $1.89 billion in WY stocks shares; and PRICE T ROWE ASSOCIATES INC /MD/, currently with $1.41 billion in WY stock with ownership of nearly -36.465% of the company’s market capitalization.

 >> 7 Top Picks for the Post-Pandemic Economy <<